amit-taware/Dubizzle-Automation/ReadMe.md

 Test Report for Sauce Lab execution:

 Go to https://saucelabs.com/login
-Enter username : amittaware and Password: Amitwit@ Sort by end. you can watch video of test by clicking link.
+Enter username : amittaware and Password:
+Sort by end.
+you can watch video of test by clicking link.